anttikivi/anttikivi.github.io/src/content/home/en-GB.md

 title: Home Page
 ---

-Hello, I’m _Antti Kivi_.
-I’m a software developer.
+Hello, I’m _Antti Kivi_, a software developer.

 I build accessible interfaces and inclusive digital services as one of the proprietors of [Visiosto](https://www.visiosto.fi/en/).
 In my spare time, I work